We know you have a lot on your plate.

 Understanding and recording this data helps you identify what process changes you need to make, so you can iteratively improve how you prioritize and organize your workload.

-Software like 10,000ft helps capture and organize this resourcing data more easily.
+Resource management software helps capture and organize this resourcing data more easily.
 But it’s less important how you capture the data; as long as you collect it and use it to proactively make smart decisions about your team’s workload.

 - Track project data on an ongoing basis, including daily challenges and successes.